unnumsykar/eda/README.md

 ### EDA - Exploratory data analysis
-- Worked with `seaborn` for eda on
+- Worked with `seaborn` for eda on  Breast Cancer Diagnostic data